awsdocs/aws-systems-manager-user-guide/doc_source/automation-permissions.md

 **Note**
 The `AmazonSSMAutomationRole` policy assigns the Automation role permission to a subset of AWS Lambda functions within your account\.
 These functions begin with "Automation"\.
 If you plan to use Automation with Lambda functions, the Lambda ARN must use the following format:
 `"arn:aws:lambda:*:*:function:Automation*"`
-If you have existing Lambda functions whose ARNs do not use this format, then you must also attach an additional Lambda policy to your automation role, such as the **AWSLambdaRole** policy\.
+If you have existing Lambda functions whose ARNs don't use this format, then you must also attach an additional Lambda policy to your automation role, such as the **AWSLambdaRole** policy\.
 The additional policy or role must provide broader access to Lambda functions within the AWS account\.

 ### \(Optional\) Add an Automation inline policy to invoke other AWS services<a name="automation-role-add-inline-policy"></a>